StefanBraunovic/Rent-A-Car/README.md

-If live server is down this is a backend repo- https://github.com/rrade/rent_a_car_api
+If the live server is down this is a backend repo- https://github.com/rrade/rent_a_car_api

 1. `npm install`